Verifying Commits¶

 Verify all commits in a range:

+This resolves the range using git rev-list and verifies each commit individually, one line per commit.
 Exit code 0 means all commits are valid.
 Exit code 1 means at least one commit is invalid or unsigned.

 Verifying Full Repository History¶